x0rCTF/serverless.yml/README.md

 ### IAM Role
-Creating IAM role in `provider` will automaticlly attach to every function in this template.
+Creating an IAM role within `provider` will automaticlly attach itself to every function in this template.

 ```yml
   iam: